-This transient quality makes contractors ideal for short-term projects.
-But when projects get longer and more complex, companies require more than temporary help.
+But as tasks get longer and more complex, companies require more than temporary help.
 They need people who will be involved day-in, day-out.
 There is a need for supervision and guidance as the volume of work increases.
 In other words, at some point, growing companies need employees.
-At this point, companies run the risk of misclassification if they continue to rely solely on contractors.
+And that’s where the risk of misclassification comes in.

 Understanding Contractor Misclassification